-The days in between a person’s death and funeral feel like sacred time to me; there’s stillness and waiting that evoke Christ in the tomb.
+The days in between a person’s death and funeral feel like sacred time to me; there’s stillness and waiting that are meditative.
 Natalie’s visitation and funeral were held a full week after her death, so it was an extended time of contemplation.

 Four days after she died, walking across the family room toward the hall, my eyes widened, noticing that the stilted, awkward bouquet had transformed into vibrancy, fullness and beauty; every single bloom was perfect.
 The white alstroemeria, orange carnations and yellow daisies burst forth with color, like the sun coming out after a storm.